From Paddington and Winnie-the-Pooh to Rupert and Baloo we all remember our childhood days of cuddling a big fluffy bear.

 5. Miniature Goldendoodle

 Miniature Goldendoodles are known for their loving and gentle nature.
 A smaller version of their standard size cousins, these pocket-size pups will be a wonderful addition to your family.
+Providing a high-quality kibble diet for Miniature Goldendoodles is essential for their overall health and happiness.

 This dog is a crossbreed of a Miniature Poodle and Golden Retriever.
 They are social dogs, and despite their small size, love to bark, making them a wonderful guard dog.